SEVEN CORPORAL WORKS of MERCY

 We continue our Creation story on the south side, ground floor of the church with the last 3 days of Creation.
 Starting at the back of the church we have day 4, described in Ge 1:14-19.
 It depicts lights in the dome of the sky and two great lights to separate night and day and create fixed times.
 This window is filled with images: stars, planets, sun, moon, a falling star, sea, land, palm trees-familiar to the people of the locale.
 We now see seasons influenced by the marking of time with the sun and moon; spring and summer flowers, fall leaves, bare trees, snowflakes.

-The next window is Ge 1:20-23, day 5.
+The next window is Gen 1:20-23, day 5.
 God created an abundance of living creatures in the water and birds of the air.
 The familiar “Be fruitful and multiply” is included in this passage.
-The window shows doves and other birds of the air while the water teems with sea life; fish, whale, shark, dolphin, starfish, sea grasses.
+The window shows doves and other birds of the air, while the water teems with sea life; fish, whale, shark, dolphin, starfish, sea grass.

 The 6th and final day of Creation brings all of God’s creations together in Ge 1:24-31.
 Now the earth will bring forth all kinds of living creatures and man is created in God’s image to have dominion over all, “Be fruitful and multiply” is repeated.
 Images include sun, moon, stars, planets, snowflakes, fish, jellyfish, birds, donkey, seagrass, leafy trees, bare trees, and Adam and Eve who are flanked by a lamb, representing Jesus Christ and a lion, a sign of resurrection.
 If we continued in Genesis, 2:7 tells us “God breathed life into his nostrils and the man became a living being”—again the breath of God which is where we started with the first Creation window.